James M. Beck

-Early life
+Early life and education

-Beck was born July 9, 1861 in Philadelphia, Pennsylvania, the son of Margaretta C. (née Darling) and James Nathan Beck.
-He graduated from Moravian College in Bethlehem, Pennsylvania in 1880.
+Beck was born July 9, 1861, in Philadelphia, the son of Margaretta C. (née Darling) and James Nathan Beck.
+In 1880, he graduated from Moravian College in Bethlehem, Pennsylvania.
 He was employed as clerk for a railway company in 1880 and studied law at night, was admitted to the bar in 1884 and commenced practice in Philadelphia.
 He was admitted to the bar of New York City in 1903, and to the bar of England in 1922.

 Career

-Beck served as assistant United States attorney for the eastern district of Pennsylvania from 1888 to 1892 and as United States attorney in Philadelphia from 1896 to 1900.
+Beck served as assistant United States Attorney for the eastern district of Pennsylvania from 1888 to 1892 and as United States attorney in Philadelphia from 1896 to 1900.
 In 1898, he ran for District Attorney of Philadelphia, but lost to P. Frederick Rothermel.
-He was appointed by President William McKinley as assistant to the Attorney General of the United States in 1900 and served until his resignation in 1903.
-He returned to the full-time practice of law, joining the firm of Shearman & Sterling in New York City.
+Switching from a Pro-Cleveland Democrat to a Republican in 1900, he was appointed by President William McKinley as Assistant Attorney General of the U.S. at the U.S. Department of Justice in the same year, where he served until his resignation in 1903.
+He then returned to the full-time practice of law, joining the firm of Shearman & Sterling in New York City.
 In 1917, he left that firm to become senior partner in Beck, Crawford & Harris, and retired from active practice in 1927 to run for Congress from Philadelphia.

-At the outbreak of World War I, he took a strong stand against Germany and wrote much and delivered many addresses to show Germany's responsibility.
+At the outbreak of World War I, he took a strong stand against the German Empire in extensive writings and addresses.

-He was elected a bencher of Gray's Inn in 1914, being the first foreigner in 600 years to receive that distinction.
-He also received decorations from France and Belgium and authored several books and articles on the First World War and on the Constitution of the United States.
-Among his works were The Evidence in the Case (1914) and War and Humanity (1916).
+He was elected a bencher of Gray's Inn in 1914, the first foreigner in 600 years to receive that distinction.
+He also received decorations from France and Belgium and authored several books and articles on World War I and on the Constitution of the United States.
+Among his books are The Evidence in the Case (1914) and War and Humanity (1916).

+Beck was an elected member of the American Philosophical Society (1926).

 Solicitor General

 He was appointed by President Warren G. Harding as Solicitor General of the United States in 1921 and served until his voluntary resignation in 1925, when he again resumed the practice of law.
 During his term as solicitor general, he had charge of more than 800 cases before the U.S. Supreme Court.
-He personally and successfully argued more than 100 of those cases, including Ozawa v.
+He personally and successfully argued more than 100 of these cases, including Ozawa v.
 United States.
-The remainder were detailed to staff.

-His conservative views were reflected in his 1924 book The Constitution of the United States.
-It was a best-seller, going through seven printings within ten months.
-A special edition of 10,000 copies, with a foreword by President-elect Calvin Coolidge, went to schools and libraries across the country.
+His conservative views are reflected in his 1924 book The Constitution of the United States, which was a best-seller and went through seven printings in ten months.
+A special edition of 10,000 copies, with a foreword written by President-elect Calvin Coolidge, was distributed to schools and libraries across the country.